Gaussian Processes for Finite Size Extrapolation of Many-Body Simulations: Acknowledgements

 \section{Acknowledgements}

 E.J.L.B. would like to thank Amit Samanta for insightful discussions and Qiming Sun for his kind assistance with performing calculations in PySCF.
-E.J.L.B. graciously acknowledges support from the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, as part of the Computational Materials Sciences Program and the Center for Predictive Simulation of Functional Materials.
-B.R.'s contributions were supported by U.S. Department of Energy, Office of Science, Basic Energy Sciences Award \#DE-FOA-0001912, U.S. National Science Foundation grant OIA-1921199, and the Research Corporation of America.
+E.J.L.B. (concept, modeling, analysis, manuscript preparation), A.L. (manuscript preparation), and B.R. (concept, mentoring, manuscript preparation) graciously acknowledge support from U.S. Department of Energy, Office of Science, Basic Energy Sciences Award \#DE-FOA-0001912.
+B.R. (concept) also received support from U.S. National Science Foundation grant OIA-1921199 and the Research Corporation of America (concept).
 This research was conducted using computational resources and services at the Center for Computation and Visualization, Brown University.